ycpoon/ycpoon.github.io/_pages/experiences.md

 ## Table of Contents ⫶☰

 -------------------------------
+Click on any of the job titles to be directed to its description:
 - [Work Experiences](#work-experiences-)
   - [Aug 2024 - Dec 2025: Logic Design Teaching Assistant at UMich CSE Dept.](#cse)
   - [May 2025 - Aug 2025: Design Verification Intern at AMD](#amd)